Casto Méndez Núñez: Early life

-Casto Méndez Núñez′s birthplace in Vigo, Spain, photographed on 7 August 2011.
+Casto Méndez Núñez's birthplace in Vigo, Spain, photographed on 7 August 2011.

 Méndez Núñez was born in a house on the Plaza de la Constitución in Vigo, Spain, on 1 July 1824.
 His father was a postal worker.
 His mother, Tomasa Núñez Fernández, was a member of an old Vigo family which included a number of sailors, and her father, Joaquín Núñez Falcon, had completed his stint as a midshipman in 1785 and rose to the rank of brigadier in the Spanish Navy in 1825.

 Méndez Núñez spent his early years in Madrid, but returned to Vigo at the age of 10 and studied at the Colegio de Humanidades (College of the Humanities), where his renowned professor, Elías Pérez Martínez, regarded Méndez Núñez as one of his most brilliant students.
 Méndez Núñez completed his training at the Nautical School in Vigo.
 A story exists that as a boy Méndez Núñez saved two children from drowning on the beach at Arenal d'en Castell on Menorca in the Balearic Islands and that an old sea captain who witnessed the rescue told him, "You will be a great man."

 After completing his studies at the Nautical School, Méndez Núñez went to Cádiz to take the naval entrance exams, which he passed.
 He was granted the right to wear the uniform of a guardiamarina (midshipman) on 1 February 1839.

 Naval career

 1840–1857

 Méndez Núñez took up his post as a Spanish Navy midshipman on 24 March 1840 and remained at Cádiz until 4 September 1840, then reported aboard the 14-gun brig at Pasajes on 5 November 1840.
-In 1842 took part in an expedition to Fernando Po off the coast of Africa and distinguished himself so much by his superior performance during he Spanish occupation of the island in 1843 that his eligibiity for promotion was accelerated by a year.
+In 1842 took part in an expedition to Fernando Po off the coast of Africa and distinguished himself so much by his superior performance during the Spanish occupation of the island in 1843 that his eligibility for promotion was accelerated by a year.
 Operating along the coast of North Africa, he was promoted to guardiamarina de 1º (first midshipman) and reported aboard the paddle gunboat Isabel II.
 In April 1846 he was commissioned as an officer after passing another exam, and on 11 July 1846 he was promoted to the rank of alférez de navío (ship-of-the-line ensign), the lower of the Spanish Navy's two ensign ranks.